jbspeakr/personal-blog/_posts/2017-09-05-assertj-null-not-blank.md

 > “A blank String is a CharSequence that is empty (""), null or whitespace only.”

 While recently investigating a bug in one of our systems, I stumbled upon a slight divergent and unexpected string handling in AssertJ, a fluent assertions framework for Java.
-This [AssertJ misbehaviour](https://github.com/joel-costigliola/assertj-core/issues/1069) has potential to lead to severe troubles – whih is why I would argue it's a bug.
+This [AssertJ misbehaviour](https://github.com/joel-costigliola/assertj-core/issues/1069) has potential to lead to severe troubles – which is why I would argue it's a bug.
 As it turns out,

 ```
 String s = null;